A tribute to all bakers who share the same values.

-Nicola's mother is from Galicia and his father is from Italy.
-Thanks to his enthusiasm and perseverance, he has revolutionized the world of flatbreads in Spain with her Pinsas.
+Nicola's mother is from Galicia, and his father is from Italy.
+Thanks to his enthusiasm and perseverance, he revolutionized the world of flatbreads in Spain with her Pinsas.

 Nico's Pinsa combines Italian tradition with the ingredients most deeply rooted in the Ribeiro region to achieve a product with a unique texture and flavor.

 Angel represents the core values of the profession.
 From an early age, his family instilled love & respect for the trade in him.